 If verification confirms fewer units were delivered than allocated to PIUs: In proportion the fewer units are allocated to the project and the WCU buffer.
 PIUs not delivered are marked 'Not Delivered' (Table 3).

 18 PIU Buffer units converted to WCU Buffer units.

 72 PIUs converted to WCUs.

-8 PIUs - the last in serial number order - are cancelled.
-If sold, this is a contractual non-delivery of goods issue for the seller and buyer to resolv.
+8 PIUs - the last in serial number order - are marked Not Delivered.
+If sold, this is a contractual non-delivery of goods issue for the seller and buyer to resolve.

 Contracts between buyer and seller might need to be flexible about the amount delivered but not the timing, for example:

 - Guaranteed (I’ll give you 100 units in year x.
 If it’s not from my project I’ll give you some from another WCC/other project) or

 - Unit-contingent (I’ll give you about 100 units in year x +/- y%.
 Pay for what I deliver).

 See 13.
 UK Land Carbon Registry Fees for the cost to convert PIUs to WCU/PCU or to issue new WCU.
 Note it is free to convert or issue further Buffer Units.

 Pending issuance units shall be verified by the last date of a vintage period, unless there are extenuating circumstances for a delay which should be agreed with Scottish Forestry.
 Extensions might be granted if, for example: